We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 Besides being a feast for the eyes, Tlacotalpan is worth visiting for its week-long celebration of the Virgen de la Candelaria.

-Every year at the end of January/beginning of February, the Tlacotalpan locals hold a lively festival where this patron saint is prominently displayed in a parade, accompanied by more than 600 horsemen and women garbed in traditional dress.
+Every year at the end of January/beginning of February, the Tlacotalpan locals hold a lively festival.
+The patron saint is prominently displayed in a parade, accompanied by more than 600 horsemen and women garbed in traditional dress.

 Alamos had its first glory days in the late 1600s as a mining town, when silver was discovered in the area.